 Ring Sizing Systems: Different countries use different ring size systems.

-The size of your hands can change over the course of the day and can also be affected by temperature (your fingers will be smaller when it’s cold and larger when they are hotter).
+The size of your hands can change over the course of the day and can also be affected by temperature (your fingers will be smaller when it’s cold and larger when warm).
 It might be best to have your finger measured a few times to ensure you order the best size, usually in the afternoon or evening when your fingers are likely to be at their largest.
 Remember your hands will be slightly larger in the warmer months and smaller in the colder ones.
 Therefore ideally you want a ring to fit snuggly in the warmer months but not so tight as to be uncomfortable or too loose in the cooler months.
 If you require further advice about how to make sure you have the correct ring size, please get in contact to discuss things further.

-Chains are available in different lengths including 16" (which is a standard length), 18" & 20", which can be selected during the ordering process.
-If you are unsure, please place the order and add to the 'notes' box that this is to be confirmed and this can be discussed after the order has been placed, and charged accordingly.
+Chains are available in different lengths including 16" (standard length), 18" & 20", which can be selected during the ordering process.
+If you are unsure, please add to the 'notes' box that this is to be confirmed and it can be discussed after the order has been placed, and charged accordingly.

 A guide to determining the correct chain length: